Wide band power detector to control microwave

 Everyone knows the famous logarithmic detectors from

 Analog Device.
-So many designs have been done with the well known AD8307.
-These kinds of circuits provide a dc voltage
+So many designs have been done with the well

-proportional to the RF signal expressed in dB.
+kinds of circuits provide a dc voltage proportional to the RF signal expressed

-which is still usable at 10GHz.
+usable at 10GHz.

 The assembly presented below integrates a dual channel